 I'm am attempting to move on to Spring and Spring subjects, but again the forecasters came in with their scare tactics.
-Punxsutawney Phil predicted and early Spring and I'm hoping he was right.
-True, the counties East of Pittsburgh are expected to get early snow but we here in the Burgh should dodge the ball once more and only get rain..
-The snow is daunting in that the chill factor comes into play but it isn't anything that we seasoned Pittsburghers are not used to.
+Punxsutawney Phil predicted six more weeks of winter and he was so right.
+True, the counties East of Pittsburgh are expected to get early snow but we here in the Burgh should dodge the ball and get more rain rain with snowflakes in the air.
+The snow is daunting in that the chill factor comes into play but it isn't anything that we seasoned people from Pittsburgh are not used to.

 So, once more I'm in the planning mode for what will be my subjects for the coming weeks.
-Coming soon will be Easter and the Easter Lilies, tulips and daisies for Easter.
-Coming up In May will be Mother's Day, which by my friend the horticulturist's advice is the time that it is pretty safe to plant outside.
-I left last year's hanging planters and the front porch planters outside this year.
+We just gave and the Easter Lilies, tulips and daisies for Easter.
+Coming up In May will be Mother's Day, which by my friend's, the horticulturist, advice is the time that it is pretty safe to plant outside.
+I brought last year's hanging planters and the front porch planters inside this year.
 It's time to plan what is going to go into them.
 Some survived like the lantas and others don't looks promising like the hibiscus.

 I've been searching the internet for a Butterfly Bush.
 I would love to see butterflies and humming birds in my yard.
 The ugly garage on the far side of my property was torn down yesterday so I need something to break up the edge of my property line now.